The Reduced PC-Algorithm: Improved Causal Structure Learning in Large Random Networks

-In Section~\ref{sec:faithfullness}, we empirically show that the above path faithfulness assumption is less restrictive than corresponding assumption for the PC-Algorithm.
+In Section~\ref{sec:faithfullness}, we discuss how this affects bounds on the true partial correlations, and also empirically show that the above path faithfulness assumption is less restrictive than corresponding assumption for the PC-Algorithm.

 \begin{assumption}[Path faithfulness and Markov property] The probability distribution $P$ of random variables corresponds to a linear SEM \eqref{sem} with sub-Gaussian errors, and is $\lambda$-path-faithful to the DAG $G$, with $\lambda = \Omega(n^{-c})$ for $c \in (0, 1/2)$. \end{assumption}